Sennen (band): History

 Soon followed nationwide shows, festivals, and live radio sessions, and in October 2008 the band set off on a tour of Europe's major cities with dEUS.

 Starting to reach a new audience in Europe, Japan and Taiwan, Sennen spent their time writing and recording the album, Age of Denial.
-During recording (December 2009 - again with Pat Collier), the Destroy Us EP was released and further critical acclaim ensued - as XFM’s X-Posure’s Hot One and The Sunday Times hottest download.
+During recording (December 2009 - again with Pat Collier), the Destroy Us EP was released and further critical acclaim ensued - as XFM's X-Posure's Hot One and The Sunday Times hottest download.
 Sennen's cover version of New Order’s "Bizarre Love Triangle" picked up radio play and was used in the US TV drama One Tree Hill.

 Age of Denial was released in the UK in 2010.
 The NME proclaimed, "it straddles the Atlantic, assimilating US sun drenched harmony pop while espousing shoegazy noises from these shores".

 In 2011, Age of Denial was released in the US through Minty Fresh Records, and saw another inclusion in mainstream US television - the album track "S.O.S" featuring in hit drama True Blood.

 Shortly before the UK release of Age of Denial in 2010, bassist Andrew Horner left the band and was replaced by guitarist Rich Kelleway's younger brother Tim.
-In the summer of 2011 Sennen went back into the studio to begin recording their third full-length album Lost Harmony with The Cure producer Dave Allen.
-The album was released in the spring of 2012 on Indelabel with the first single "Vultures" featuring as XFM’s X-Posure’s Hot One.
+In mid 2011 Sennen went back into the studio to begin recording their third album Lost Harmony with The Cure producer Dave Allen.
+The album was released in early 2012 on Indelabel with the first single "Vultures" featuring as XFM's X-Posure's Hot One.

-After a few years' hiatus, Sennen released their fourth full-length album First Light in February 2016.
+After a few years' hiatus, Sennen released their fourth album First Light in February 2016.
 Mastered by Sonic Boom (aka Peter Kember of Spacemen 3/Spectrum), First Light was described as "a collection of semi-psychedelic, elegant guitar pop, and their most complete album to date”.

 In May 2021 Sennen announced the reissue of debut album Widows via Sonic Cathedral.
 Remastered by Slowdive's Simon Scott, the special expanded edition featured a number of previously unreleased tracks from the time, including lead single "40 Years".

+In July 2026 Sennen announced the release of their first album in over 10 years New Quiet via Sonic Cathedral.